 In our opinion, influence is achieved through trust.
 When a person trusts you they will be far more open to being influenced by you.
-Trust is built from being unknown to known and the impact of repeated honesty and dependability.
+Trust is built from being unknown to becoming known, and the impact of repeated honesty and dependability.

 Trust is dented or destroyed in a moment by things such as dishonesty, inaccuracies and selfishness.
 So, be honest and be the real authentic you!
-Trying to promote yourself as someone you are not will eventually fail you as we can’t help but return to our true self.
+Trying to promote yourself as someone you are not, will eventually fail as we can’t help but return to our true selves.